iifl-logo

 BUSINESS OPERATIONS OF THE COMPANY

-GHCL Textiles Limited was formed through demerger of the spinning business from GHCL Limited effective from April 1, 2023 and is listed on both NSE and BSE since June 12, 2023.
-This demerger was done with objectives to simplify the corporate structure, facilitate independent growth path and maximize shareholders? value.
+GHCL Textiles Limited was established through the demerger of the spinning business from GHCL Limited, effective April 1, 2023, and has been listed on both NSE and BSE since June 12, 2023.
+This demerger was purposefully structured to simplify the corporate architecture, create an independent growth platform, and maximise long-term shareholder value.

 OPPORTUNITY & CONCERN